North Bullitt High School

 North Bullitt High School is a school located in Hebron Estates, Kentucky, United States, a small city served by the post office of nearby Shepherdsville.
 Opened in 1975, it is part of the Bullitt County Public Schools district.
 There are currently over 1,100 students enrolled at NBHS.

 The school underwent renovations in 2005 which were fully completed by Fall 2008, adding a second story with additional classrooms.
 Another expansion for a career readiness center with fifteen additional classrooms was finished in 2014.

+On November 4, 2021, approximately 50 students at North Bullitt High School walked out of class in protest to sexual harassment within the school.